-Your Tax-Deductible donation can be made by clicking on one of the Donate buttons or by going to our GoFundMe site by clicking on the link below.
+Your Tax-Deductible donation can be made by clicking on one of the Donate buttons.

 Major Barbara is an exercise in inspecting nuance of point of view — one any modern citizen would be served well by.
 It gives introspective voice to facets of anxiety that can feel beyond articulation, while reminding of the irrationality borne from fear (perhaps encapsulated most memorably with the line, “hatred is the coward’s revenge for being intimidated”.)
 Helluva Theatre’s timely choice of production, skillful stamina, and range of style all project a promising forecast on their beginning tenure in the theatre community.